NYUTorchTech/cop/src/_resources/1-whats-this-all-about.md

 ## What's a "Community of Practice"?

 A Community of Practice (CoP) is an informal network of people who share a common interest.
 It can include as few as five people, and diversity is encouraged - i.e., membership should consist of individuals from across different units from the University.
-A CoP has has a targeted scope and provides learning value to its members with no predefined lifetime for communities of practice.
+A CoP has a targeted scope and provides learning value to its members with no predefined lifetime for communities of practice.

 ## How Do I Get Started?